Sitter in 1 portrait - Donor of 1 portrait

 Location: Examination Schools

-Given to the University by George IV in 1820 in response to a request made after the visit of the Allied Sovereigns to Oxford in 1814.
-The Duke of Wellington and Field Marshal Prince Blücher were present with the Allies, and the University celebrate the occasion with a banquet in the Radcliffe Camera.
+Given to the University by the Emperor, in response to a request made after the visit of the Allied Sovereigns to Oxford in 1814.
+The Duke of Wellington and Field Marshal Prince Blücher were present with the Allies, and the University celebrated the occasion with a banquet in the Radcliffe Camera.
 Soon afterwards, it was

 'Resolved, That the Chancellor be desired in the name of this Board humbly to request H.R.H. the Prince Regent to honour the University with the Gracious Present of his Portrait to be placed in the Picture Gallery in perpetual remembrance of the distinguished honour of H.R.H.'s visit.

 Resolved also, That when the Presents intended for their Imperial Royal Majesties, the Emperor of Russia & King of Prussia, shall be transmitted to them from this University, a similar request be preferred in the name of this Board to each of those Sovereigns.'
 (Hebdomadal Board Minutes, 20 June 1814, Hebdomadal Register 1803-23, Oxford University Archives, WP gamma/24/3, p.349, extra folio)